Collaborative Divorce Lawyer Chicago

 Why is a Chicago collaborative divorce lawyer necessary if the couple isn’t going to Court?

-It is extremely important for each party in the collaborative process to have a Chicago collaborative divorce attorney to fully advise them of their rights and to help them create options for resolving their case.
-This resolution would not be considered a collaborative effort under the Statute if either or both parties did not choose to reach an agreement with the consultation of a Chicago collaborative divorce lawyer.
+It is extremely important for each party in the collaborative process to retain an experienced divorce attorney to fully advise them of their rights and to help them create options for resolving their case.
+This resolution would not be considered a collaborative effort under the Statute if either or both parties did not choose to reach an agreement without the representation of an attorney.

 Why would you choose your Chicago collaborative divorce firm to help you with a collaborative divorce?

 It is extremely important to select collaborative professionals who are dedicated to and trained in the process.
-Our firm’s Chicago collaborative attorneys have extensive experience and passion in the collaborative divorce process.
-Because we have experience and a great understanding of the collaborative divorce, we have been successful in fully completing cases through the collaborative process and obtaining favorable results that are in the best interests of our clients and their families.
+Our firm’s attorneys have extensive experience and passion in the collaborative divorce process, which has allowed us to gain success for our clients by swiftly and effectively completing cases through the collaborative process and obtaining favorable results.

 During a collaborative divorce, if parties come to an impasse on any issues, can they then seek Court intervention?